amartyabose/QuantumDynamics.jl/docs/src/tutorial/BasicPI.md

     push!(sigma_z, real.(ρs[:,1,1] .- ρs[:,2,2]))
 end
 ```
 The `TTM.propagate` method, in addition to the usual arguments, takes a function to build the initial propagators for the full-path regime of the simulation.
-In this case, we are using QuAPI to build the propagators in the full-path segment, as indicated by `build_propagator=QuAPI.build_augmented_propagator`.
+In this case, we are using QuAPI to build the propagators in the full-path segment, as indicated by `path_integral_routine=QuAPI.build_augmented_propagator`.
+Other possible choices are `path_integral_routine=Blip.build_augmented_propagator` and `path_integral_routine=TNPI.build_augmented_propagator`.
+Also notice that because each of these `path_integral_routine`s take different `extraargs`, it is not possible to provide a default.
+Here, it is necessary for the `extraargs` to be provided and it needs to be consistent with the `path_integral_routine`.
 ```@example quapi_eg1
 colors = ["red" "green" "blue" "teal" "magenta"] plot(time, sigma_z, lw=2, label=permutedims([L"k = %$r" for r in rmax]), seriescolor=colors)